CapacitorSet/hotspot/README.md

     sudo apt-get install nodejs
     node createinstaller.js

->Before creating the installer, please edit `profiles.json` to ensure that the whitelist fits your needs.
-The `whitelist` profile contains the global whitelist, which is applied to every user.
-If you don't need a whitelist, simply replace the default whitelist with `"whitelist": []`.
+>Before creating the installer, please edit `profiles.json` to ensure that the whitelist and the blacklist fit your needs.
+The `whitelist` profile contains the global whitelist, and the `blacklist` profile contains the global blacklist, both of which are applied to every user.
+If you don't need them, simply replace the default whitelist with `"whitelist": []` and the default blacklist with `"blacklist": []`.

 This will create a standalone installer named `install.sh`.
 To install [Untitled] on a machine, copy `install.sh` to the target machine and then run